Leroy Keith (criminal)

 Leroy Keith (1907 – July 23, 1959) was an American criminal and serial killer who killed three people in Ohio and New York during robberies.
-Originally sentenced to death twice in Ohio, he was released on parole and went on to kill two more people before being summarily executed at Sing Sing in 1959.
+Originally sentenced to death twice in Ohio, he was released on parole and went on to kill two more people before being executed at Sing Sing in 1959.

 Murders

 Fred Greist

-On July 24, 1934, 52-year-old mill worker Fred Greist was sitting in his parked car in front of a movie theatre in Warren, Ohio when he was approached by a young man who demanded that he get out of the car.
+On July 24, 1934, 52-year-old mill worker Fred Greist was sitting in his parked car in front of a movie theater in Warren, Ohio, when he was approached by a young man who demanded that he get out of the car.
 Whilst it is unclear if Greist had protested, when he exited the vehicle, he was shot in the heart and died instantly.
 In the subsequent investigation, police officers arrested a man named Ernest Baugh, who claimed that the killer had been Leroy Keith, a local man who had previous convictions for auto theft and burglary.
 According to Baugh, Keith had planned to rob a local store and needed a car when he came across the unfortunate Greist.
 A short time later, Keith was captured by police officers after they saw him in a car which had been reported stolen in Akron.
-He was brought to trial, and sentenced to death by Justice Lynn B. Griffith.
+He was brought to trial, convicted of first degree murder, and sentenced to death by Justice Lynn B. Griffith.
 Keith was later given a new trial, but was again sentenced to death.
 His lawyers submitted an appeal to the Ohio Supreme Court, and managed to have their client's conviction reduced to second degree murder and changing his sentence to life imprisonment, which he would serve at the Ohio State Penitentiary.

 In the following years, Keith would garner reputation as a dangerous prisoner who would frequently attack fellow inmates, usually with four razor blades at once (handling two blades in each hand).
 Because of this, he received the nickname "Cut".
+On December 7, 1936, while still at the Ohio State Penitentiary, Keith and several inmates, including fellow lifer Joseph Filkowski, played a role in an ultimately unsuccessful escape attempt that involved overpowering two guards and taking them as hostages.
 In 1945, he was first considered for parole, but was denied, with Justice Griffith writing to the parole board that "Under no consideration should [Keith] be placed on parole as he is a dangerous character and a menace to every law abiding citizen..."
-In October 13, 1953, Keith was transferred to the London Correctional Facility in London.
+On October 13, 1953, Keith was transferred to the London Correctional Facility in London.
 Three years after his transfer, he was considered for parole yet again, but this time, the parole board didn't consult with Griffith, and he was released on March 6, 1956.
 At his first, he was to live with relatives in New York, but later changed the location back to Ohio.
 On August 5, he wrote to members of the parole board that his leniency "would be remembered to all eternity".